reedhedges/AMRISim/BUILD.md

 Unless an ARIA environment variable was set, AMRISim looks for ARIACoda in an "../AriaCoda" directory (in the parent directory, i.e. both the AriaCoda source code and AMRISim source code should be in the same parent directory).

-If you want to use the version of ARIA already installed on your system, set the ARIA environment variable to its installation location:
+If you want to use the version of
+ARIA already installed on your system, set the ARIA environment variable to its installation location:

 For Linux:
     export ARIA=/usr/local/Aria

 For Windows with MinGW:
     export ARIA="/c/Program Files/MobileRobots/Aria"

-Or, if you have unpacked and built the ARIA source code in ~/ARIA-src-2.9.2: export ARIA=~/ARIA-src-2.9.2
+Or, if you have unpacked and built the ARIA source code in ~/ARIA-src-2.9.2:
+    export ARIA=~/ARIA-src-2.9.2

 AMRISim uses `pkg-config` to determine appropriate build flags for ROS.
 To allow `pkg-config` to determine these, the ROS build/run environment must be imported  before building AMRISim:

     . /opt/ros/melodic/setup.bash

 When building AMRISim, you can set environment variables that affect compilation options:

     CXX                     Set the C++ compiler; if unset, "c++" is used.

     CC                      Set the C compiler; if unset, "cc" is used.

-  CFLAGS                  Additional compilation flags for C.
+    CFLAGS                  Additional compilation flags.

-  CXXFLAGS                Additional compilation flags for C++.

     LFLAGS                  Additional linker flags.

-  AMRISIM_DEBUG         Build AMRISim with optimizations disabled and
-                          debugging enabled if set.
+    AMRISIM_DEBUG         Build AMRISim with optimizations disabled and debugging enabled if set.

-  AMRISIM_RELEASE       Build with optimizations enabled and debugging
+    AMRISIM_RELEASE       Build with optimizations enabled and debugging disabled.
-                          disabled.
 This is the default state.

-  AMRISIM_PROFILE       Build with profiling enabled with -pg; analyze later
+    AMRISIM_PROFILE       Build with profiling enabled with -pg; analyze later with gprof.
-                          with gprof.

     prefix                  Installation directory base (default is /usr/local)

-  DESTDIR                 Alternate root for installation (default is none,
-                          therefore the root filesystem is used).
+    DESTDIR                 Alternate root for installation (default is none, therefore the root filesystem is used).

     STAGEDIR                Alternate Stage directory (default is stage/)

-  STAGELIBDIR             Alternate Stage library directory (default is
+    STAGELIBDIR             Alternate Stage library directory (default is stage/src/.libs)
-                          stage/src/.libs)

     AUTORECONF		          autoreconf command

     AUTOCONF                autoconf command

     ACLOCAL                 aclocal command

     AUTOMAKE                automake command

     ROSRELEASE              ROS release distribution name (default is melodic)

+    AMRISIM_INCLUDE_PIONEER Include (yes) or omit (no) Pioneer support (see details below)

+    AMRISIM_INCLUDE_ROS    Include (yes) or omit (no) ROS support (see details below)

 For example, to build with debugging options enabled:

     make AMRISIM_DEBUG=1

 You can also edit Makefile if neccesary.